mopidy/mopidy-pandora/README.rst

 `core extensions <https://github.com/mopidy/mopidy/issues/1100>`_ support to properly support Pandora.
 In the meantime, Mopidy-Pandora simulates dynamic playlists by adding more tracks to the tracklist as needed.
 Mopidy-Pandora will ensure that there are always at least two tracks in the playlist to avoid playback gaps when switching tracks.

+Pandora radio expects the user to interact with tracks at the time and in the order that it serves them up.
+For this reason, trying to create playlist or manually interact with the tracklist queque is probably not a good idea.
+And not supported.

 Project resources